Troop sleeper

 In United States railroad terminology, a troop sleeper was a railroad passenger car which had been constructed to serve as something of a mobile barracks (essentially, a sleeping car) for transporting troops over distances sufficient to require overnight accommodations.
 This method allowed part of the trip to be made overnight, reducing the amount of transit time required and increasing travel efficiency.

 History

 Background and development

 Between December 1941 and June 1945 U.S. railroads carried almost 44 million armed services personnel.
+In spring 1943, about half of the Pullman Company's 7,000 sleeper cars were being used to transport troops.
 As there were not enough cars and coaches available to meet the massive need for troop transit created by World War II, in late 1943 the U.S. Office of Defense Transportation contracted with the Pullman Company to build 2,400 troop sleepers, and with American Car and Foundry to build 440 troop kitchen cars.